Acute Pain Nursing Diagnosis and Care Plan

 4. Provide education on pain management techniques.
 Teaching the patient about pain management strategies and relaxation exercises can help reduce pain levels and decrease muscle tension.

 5. Evaluate and reassess the patient’s pain and mobility status frequently.
-Regular assessment allows the nurse to monitor the effectiveness of interventions and make any necessary adjustments to the care plan.
+Regular assessment allows the caregivers to monitor the effectiveness of interventions and make any necessary adjustments to the care plan.

 Anxiety